Tangent Comics: Interactions with the mainstream DC Universe

 The Kingdom (1998) revealed that the Tangent Universe was part of Hypertime, a fluid system of alternate realities based on splitting and re-merging timelines.
 Regular DC characters became aware of the Tangent Universe, but did not interact with it.

 Infinite Crisis (2006) identified the Tangent Universe as Earth-97, part of the recreated DC Multiverse.
 As Earth-97 was being destroyed in the chaos, the Tangent Universe's Green Lantern said that the heroes had to follow her lantern's light in order to survive.
 At the end of the story on New Earth, two children found the lantern belonging to the Tangent Universe's Green Lantern washed up on a beach.

 The Tangent Universe's Green Lantern, Flash and Atom appeared in Ion #9-10 (February–March 2007), in which they displaced Ion and the two children who had found the lantern.
 Ion found himself in the Bleed, where he encountered Captain Atom.
 Upon returning to Earth, Ion defeated the Tangent heroes, apparently by sending them back to their native dimension.
 During this appearance, everything said by the Tangent heroes was a repeat of lines from the original Tangent Comics run.

-The Tangent Universe's Green Lantern later appeared in Justice League of America (vol. 2) #50 (December 2010), where she fled to New Earth in order to warn its heroes of an impending attack by the Crime Syndicate of Amerika.
+The Tangent Universe's Green Lantern later appeared in Justice League of America (vol. 2) #50 (December 2010), where she fled to New Earth in order to warn its heroes of an impending attack by the Crime Syndicate of America.
 During the issue, it was revealed that the Syndicate members had ravaged the Tangent Universe's Earth and killed many of its heroes in the process.
 The Tangent Universe's Green Lantern later became instrumental in the ensuing battle by temporarily resurrecting Alexander Luthor Jr. of the original Earth-Three and by the end of the story, the Tangent Universe had been restored to its former state.